Kiara Advani On Kabir Singh Controversy: He Was A Flawed Person With Lots Of Issues

 "Plus, at the end of the day, it's all fictional.
 However, whether it's right or wrong, everyone is entitled to their opinion.
 It's good that it was debated upon and I leave it at that.
 I looked at it as a film and a fictional tory, wherein nobody is telling you to be like any of them.
 I have moved on now," concluded Kiara.

 Kiara is currently gearing up for Good Newwz.
-Directed by Raj Mehta, the film also casts Akshay Kumar, Kareena Kapor Khan and Diljit Dosanjh and is slated to hit the theatres on December 27, 2019.
+Directed by Raj Mehta, the film also casts Akshay Kumar, Kareena Kapoor Khan and Diljit Dosanjh and is slated to hit the theatres on December 27, 2019.